Skip to main content

 Form features are gated by role-based permissions:

-• Forms Submissions Read — Required to view form submissions and patient responses.
-Without this permission, the Submissions table is not accessible.
+• Forms Submissions Read — Required to view the Submissions page and patient responses.
+Without this permission, the Submissions tab is not visible.

 • Downloads/Export — Required to export individual submissions to PDF and to export blank forms for printing.